Sugarloaf Key Bat Tower

-The Sugarloaf Key Bat Tower, also known as the Perky Bat Tower, is a historic site in Monroe County, Florida, United States.
-It is located a mile northwest of U.S. Route 1 on Lower Sugarloaf Key at mile marker 17.
+The Sugarloaf Key Bat Tower, also known as the Perky Bat Tower, was a historic site in Monroe County, Florida, United States.
+It was located a mile northwest of U.S. Route 1 on Lower Sugarloaf Key at mile marker 17.
 On May 13, 1982, it was added to the National Register of Historic Places.
 The tower was blown down during Hurricane Irma in 2017.